ComputationalRegulatoryGenomicsICL/cageflow/README.md

 1. Implement BSgenome forging based on a FASTA or a 2bit file and a seed file, all specified by the user.
 Provide for the BSgenome forging and CAGE data preprocessing in one go with an option `--forge` and for BSgenome forging only with an option `--forge-only`:

-* Forge a BSgenome from a FASTA or a 2bit file and proceed with the CAGE preprocessing using the forged BSgenome and the FASTA file:
+* Forge a BSgenome from a FASTA or a 2bit file and proceed with CAGE preprocessing using the forged BSgenome and the FASTA file:

 ```bash
 --forge \